holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/00_onboarding/lesson_plan.md

 ## EQ's

+- What are the topics covered by the course?
 - What are the expectations of the class?
-- What will we go over in the class?
 - How do students learn and how do you get the most out of the class?

 ## Lesson Plan

 ### Setup

-None
+Have `initial_questionnaire.docx` printed out

 ### Actual Lesson